New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Loan Options for Bad Credit with monthly repayments

-Joint Loans and Co-Borrowing for tax free cash
+Joint Loans and Co-Borrowing for tax-free cash

 For those considering co-borrowing, Santander joint loans offer an opportunity to share the financial responsibility with someone else, like a family member or partner.